CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab18.md

 ## Task 3: Create a custom named entity recognition project

-Now you're ready to create a custom named entity recognition project.
-This project provides a working place to build, train, and deploy your model.
+In this task, you’ll use Azure AI Language Studio to create a new custom named entity recognition project.
+You’ll connect it to your storage container, configure the project with basic details, and set it up as the workspace where you’ll label data, train, and eventually deploy your model.

 > **NOTE**: You can also create, build, train, and deploy your model through the REST API.